serverless/dashboard/node/packages/aws-lambda-otel-extension/test/benchmark/README.md

 ###### `[first|following]:external`

-Time spent in context of external extension process between recieving the `platform.runtimeDone` event (which signals that ongoing invocation have ended) and reporting via AWS Lambda extension API that we're ready to process next invocation )(external extension reports that only after all started ingestion server requests are finalized)
+Time spent in context of external extension process between receiving the `platform.runtimeDone` event (which signals that ongoing invocation have ended) and reporting via AWS Lambda extension API that we're ready to process next invocation )(external extension reports that only after all started ingestion server requests are finalized)

 ###### `[first|following]:total`